What are direct drivers of a tech economy?

 At the Center On Rural Innovation, here is how we describe scalable tech entrepreneur support and incubation as a direct driver:

 To foster local scalable tech startups and ensure that they are attractive to investment opportunities, communities need to provide mentorship, inspirational and educational programs, and training resources to support their success, scalability and commercialization.
-This means transcending beyond main street businesses and the local market, and involves an ecosystem approach centered around local future and current tech entrepreneurs.
-Support often takes the form of an Incubator or Accelerator program, in addition to ecosystem events and groups like mentors and investors.
+This means transcending beyond main street businesses and the local market, and involves an ecosystem approach centered on local future and current tech entrepreneurs.
+Support often takes the form of an incubator or accelerator program, in addition to ecosystem events and groups like mentors and investors.